WMD-group/SMACT/joss/paper.md

 # Software Design

-SMACT v4 retains the `Element` and `Species` classes at its core, providing access to tabulated data for all elements of the periodic table in arbitrary oxidation states and coordination environments.
-Building on this foundation, the following major modules have been added since the original publication.
+SMACT v4 retains the `Element` and `Species` classes at its core, providing access to tabulated data for all elements in arbitrary oxidation states and coordination environments.
+The following major modules have been added since the original publication.

-**Structure prediction.** The `structure_prediction` subpackage implements data-mined ionic substitution methods [@Hautier2011].
-A `CationMutator` class computes substitution probabilities from lambda tables derived from a statistical analysis of known compounds.
-The `StructurePredictor` applies these probabilities to predict likely crystal structures for new compositions by analogy with parent structures stored in a local SQLite database (`StructureDB`), which can be populated from the Materials Project.
+**Structure prediction.** Implements data-mined ionic substitution methods [@Hautier2011] to predict likely crystal structures for new compositions by analogy with known parent structures, using substitution probabilities derived from statistical analysis of experimental databases.

-**Dopant prediction.** The `dopant_prediction` module (`Doper` class) enables high-throughput identification of p-type and n-type dopants for a given host composition.
-It combines oxidation state filters with ionic radius constraints and optional species embedding similarities to rank candidate dopants by substitution probability and site selectivity.
+**Dopant prediction.** Enables high-throughput identification of p-type and n-type dopants for a given host composition by combining oxidation state filters with ionic radius constraints and species embedding similarities.

-**Property prediction.** The `property_prediction` subpackage provides composition-to-property prediction using pre-trained ROOST (Representation Learning from Stoichiometry) models [@Goodall2020].
-Users can predict band gaps directly from chemical formulae, with the extensible architecture designed to support additional properties as pre-trained models become available.
-Ensemble-based uncertainty quantification is included, and a model registry and caching system manage pre-trained checkpoints.
+**Property prediction.** Provides composition-to-property prediction using pre-trained ROOST models [@Goodall2020], allowing users to predict band gaps directly from chemical formulae with uncertainty estimates.

-**Oxidation states and metallicity.** The `oxidation_states` module implements a probabilistic model for predicting the likelihood of metal species coexisting in compounds based on anion-dependent statistics [@davies2018].
-SMACT v3 updated the default oxidation state data from the original SMACT14 set to ICSD24, reflecting more recent experimental observations.
-The `metallicity` module provides scoring functions based on electronegativity differences to distinguish ionic compounds from intermetallic phases.
+**Oxidation states and metallicity.** Implements a probabilistic model for predicting the likelihood of metal species coexisting in compounds based on anion-dependent statistics [@davies2018], with updated default data (ICSD24).
+A metallicity scoring module distinguishes ionic compounds from intermetallic phases.

-**Crystal space utilities.** The `crystal_space` subpackage provides tools for systematically mapping inorganic composition space [@Park2025], including Materials Project data acquisition, SMACT-based composition generation, and dimensionality-reduced visualisation of compositional embeddings.
+**Crystal space utilities.** Tools for systematically mapping inorganic composition space [@Park2025], including data acquisition, composition generation, and dimensionality-reduced visualisation of compositional embeddings.

-**Screening enhancements.** The core `smact_filter` and `smact_validity` functions have been extended with support for mixed-valence compositions, switchable oxidation state datasets (ICSD24, ICSD16, SMACT14, Pymatgen, Wikipedia), early short-circuiting for performance, and consensus-based oxidation state filtering.
+**Screening enhancements.** The core screening functions now support mixed-valence compositions, switchable oxidation state datasets, and consensus-based filtering.

-**Code quality.** SMACT v4 enforces full type annotations checked by `pyright` in standard mode, linting with `ruff` across all rule categories, and maintains greater than 85% test coverage across 318 tests running on three Python versions and three operating systems via GitHub Actions.

 # Research Impact

-SMACT has been used in a number of published research studies.
 Park et al. [@Park2025] used SMACT's screening and crystal space tools to map the landscape of inorganic crystal chemistry.
 Onwuli et al. [@Onwuli2024] employed SMACT's species representations for materials informatics, developing ionic embeddings that capture oxidation-state-dependent chemical behaviour.
-The structure prediction module has supported studies on data-driven discovery of new compounds using ionic substitution methods.
-The dopant prediction capabilities have been applied to identify candidate dopants for semiconductor and energy materials.
 Park et al. [@Park2025synthesis] used SMACT in a workflow for closing the synthesis gap in computational materials design.
 Nduma et al. [@Nduma2025crystalyse] integrated SMACT into the Crystalyse multi-tool agent for autonomous materials design.

 # AI Usage Disclosure